dlis/teslamate/README.md

 # Easy Teslamate

-This tool allows you to quickly set up, maintain, and upgrade a minimal stack for [Teslamate](https://github.com/teslamate-org/teslamate) with SSL, password protection and Gzip compression, which can be hosted on a public server or your own computer with a Unix-like operating system supported by Docker (tested on Ubuntu and MacOS).
+This tool allows you to quickly set up, maintain, and upgrade a minimal stack for [Teslamate](https://github.com/teslamate-org/teslamate) with SSL, password protection, Gzip compression, support of Chinese vehicles, which can be hosted on a public server or your own computer with a Unix-like operating system supported by Docker (tested on Ubuntu and MacOS).
 If you want to host Teslamate on a public server, buy a domain name and set up a DNS record pointing to this server's IP address (you can also use a subdomain like teslamate.example.com).

 ## Installation